 Social plugins and sharing functions

 On our website we use social plugins from various social networks.
 With the help of these plugins, you can recommend articles from our website.
 Other users of the social network can then see that you recommend this post.
-In accordance with Article 6(1)f GDPR, we have a legitimate interest in promoting the recommendation of contributions on our websites via social plugins.
+We aim to promote the recommendation of articles on our websites via social plugins.

-To ensure that your use of our websites can only be recorded on the social network if you wish, we use the so-called "Shariff" solution.
-Only if and as soon as you click on the button of the respective social network, a connection to its websites is established and you are asked in a new window to register in the social network, if you are not already registered.
+To ensure that your use of our websites can only be recorded on the social network if you wish, using the button is only possible, once you have consented to the transfer of data in accordance with Art.
+6 (1) a GDPR.
+When opening our website a so-called banner will be displayed.
+You will be given the opportunity to consent to the processing of personal data by clicking “I agree”.
+If you click on “Deny”, you will be informed about the possible processing of your personal data by the social network through the overlay of information on the display area of the button prior to using the button of each respective social network.
+Only once you have consented to the processing of data by clicking on the information, you will be able to activate the respective button.
+You can withdraw your consent for future data processing at all times by clicking the button “withdraw consent / revoke analysis”, which you can find further below in the chapter “Your rights” under the headline “Withdrawal of consent / Revocation of Webanalysis”.
+Only after having given your consent a connection to the website of the respective social network will be established and you are asked in a new window to register in the social network, if you are not already registered.
 In this case, a social network cookie will also be placed on your computer.
 The purpose and scope of the data collection and the further processing and use of the data by social networks as well as your relevant rights and setting options for the protection of your privacy can be found in the data protection information of the respective networks or websites.
 We use social plugins and sharing functions of the following social networks:

 Display of videos

-We use services of YouTube, LLC 901 Cherry Ave, San Bruno, CA 94066, USA, to display the videos contained on our website: Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+We use services of YouTube, LLC 901 Cherry Ave, San Bruno, CA 94066, USA represented by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland, to display the videos contained on our website.
 Therefore, when you open a video sequence, the YouTube website is called up.
 The associated data processing is based on Article 6(1)f GDPR for the display of videos.

 By opening the video sequence, YouTube receives the information that you have accessed the corresponding subpage of our website.
 This is independent of whether YouTube provides a user account through which you are logged in or whether no user account exists.
 If you are logged in to Google, the information will be directly associated with your account.
 If you do not wish the information to be associated with your profile on YouTube, you must log out before opening the video sequence.
 YouTube stores your data as a user profile and uses them for purposes of advertising, market research and/or demand-oriented design of its website.
 Such evaluation takes place in particular (even for users who are not logged in) to provide demand-oriented advertising and to inform other users of the social network about your activities on our website.